Mortgages insured by the Federal Housing Administration (also called "FHA loans") help make homeownership affordable for people with moderate incomes.

 FHA Loans and FHA Streamline Refinancing with Freedom Mortgage

-Freedom Mortgage is the #1 FHA lender1 in the United States.
+Freedom Mortgage was the #1 FHA lender1 in the United States in 2021.
 Freedom Mortgage offers FHA loans and FHA Streamline Refinances.
 Would you like to speak to one our friendly Loan Advisors?
 Call us at 877-220-5533 or complete our Get Started online form.

 1. Inside Mortgage Finance, 2021